hkabir2k1/hkabir2k1/README.md

-- 👋 Hi, I’m hkabir2k1
+- 👋 Hi, I’m Hiba
 - 👀 I’m interested in software and web development.
-- 🌱 I’m currently learning Algorithms and Computer architecture
+- 🌱 I’m currently learning Algorithms and Computer architecture.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: hkabir2k1@gmail.com

 <!---